 In 2014 I thru-hiked Pacific Crest Trail a second time.
 You can see all 116 of those blog posts here.
 Why did I hike the PCT a second time?
 I don’t know.
 Why does anything do anything?
 Why is there something instead of nothing?

 In 2015 I thru-hiked the Continental Divide Trail.
 You can see all those posts here.
-I’ve also hiked a bunch of other cool trails.
+Since then I’ve also thru-hiked the Lowest to Highest Route, the Hayduke Route, the Wind River High Route and the Kings Canyon High Basin Route.
 Those links are in the menu up top.

 Contact me: firstname.lastname@example.org